 Launch this URL in your browser.
 Now you will see your stream is playing.
 This stream is distributed by the CDN.

-This concludes our blog post.
+This concludes our blog post about CloudFront with Ant Media Server.
 We hope this tutorial is helpful for you 🙂 Please feel free to send an email (contact @ antmedia.io) or contact us directly at https://antmedia.io in case of any question.